London's office market resists Brexit flight risk

 Martin Shanahan, boss of IDA Ireland, the Irish government agency responsible for foreign direct investment said in March he had met with financial services firms who were weighing contingency plans which could include relocation to Ireland.

-Credit Suisse (CSGN.S) has already shifted some trading jobs to Dublin, and is looking at moving nearly 2,000 jobs out of the London to lower costs centers such as in Poland and India, a trend that started independently of the Brexit debate but could well be accelerated as banks continue to rationalize costs.
+Credit Suisse has already shifted some trading jobs to Dublin, and is looking at moving nearly 2,000 jobs out of the London to lower costs centres such as in Poland and India, a trend that started independently of the Brexit debate but could well be accelerated as banks continue to rationalise costs.

 (Additional reporting by Esha Vaish in Bengaluru Editing by Jeremy Gaunt)